aykit/MyOwnNotes/CONTRIBUTING.rst

 How to submit bugs / issues
 ===========================
-Bugs are nasty and we hate them at least as much as you do.
-Whenever you submit an issue provide the following information.
+Bugs are nasty and we hate them as much as you do.
+Whenever you submit an issue, provide the following information.
 This is not to annoy you!
 Without that information, we don't know where to look:

 Provide all details concerning your software environment
 --------------------------------------------------------